getsentry/sentry-docs/src/collections/_documentation/guides/grouping-and-fingerprints/index.md

 %}

 # Solutions
 There are three different approaches for updating how events group into issues.
-The first approach is for merging together historical issues already created.
+The first approach is for merging historical issues already created.
 We'll call this **Merging Similar Issues**.
-The second is for setting rules so next incoming issues will get grouped together.
+The second is for setting rules, so that the next incoming issues will get grouped together.
 We'll call this **Server-side Fingerprinting**.
-The third is **SDK Side Fingerprinting**.
-The difference between SDK side and Server side is the data elements on the exception and stack traces which you can use for matching issues.
+The third is **SDK-side Fingerprinting**.
+The difference between SDK-side and Server-side is the data elements on the exception and stack traces which you can use for matching issues.

 In **Merging Similar Issues** we'll see how historical issues can be merged together.
 No settings or configuration are required to do this.